formkit/docs-content/guides/export-and-restructure-inputs.md

 ## Next steps

-In this guide, we exported the built-in `text` input using FormKit's [CLI tool](#export-via-cli), and used the exported file as a starting point for a new floating label variation.
+In this guide we exported the built-in `text` input using FormKit's [CLI tool](#export-via-cli) and used the exported file as a starting point for a new floating label variation.
 However, the export feature enables developers to do much more than that!
 Whether replacing FormKit's existing inputs, or adding new custom inputs with modified, added, removed, or moved sections — we look forward to seeing all the ways you use this feature!

 ::Cta
 ---